 Different skills strong soccer players may have

-Once you’ve defined what makes the player strong, then you can best find a position that illuminates their abilities.
+Once you’ve defined what makes the player strong, you can best find a position that illuminates their abilities.

 Here are some qualities that may make a player stand out: